Du använder för närvarande tillgänglighetsfunktionen på en datorenhet. Stäng av tillgänglighetsfunktionen.

 Public interest proves that we are doing something right

--Bjørn Kjos, founder and CEO of Norwegian
+-Bjørn Kjos, founder of Norwegian

 Imitation, they say, is the sincerest form of flattery.
 And while our competitors have not always said flattering things about the challenge from Norwegian, they are certainly paying us a lot of attention today.